aospapp/aosp/external/bc/manuals/development.md

 :   Tests parsing even harder than the parse standard test.

+root.bc

+:   Tests that `root()` and `cbrt()` do not go into an infinite loop on a
+    pathological case found by a user.

 array.bc

 :   Tests arrays even harder than the arrays standard test.

+array2.bc

+:   Implements a test where an array element is passed as a parameter to a
+    function, and then another array is passed to a later parameter that is named the same as the first array.
+This was added because of a bug found while writing a script in bc.

 atan.bc